bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-add.md

 You can add a custom field to a contact using the method [crm.contact.userfield.add](./userfield/crm-contact-userfield-add.md) ||
 ||**PARENT_ID_...** | Relationship fields.

-If there are SPAs associated with contacts in the account, there is a field for each such SPA that stores the relationship between that SPA and the contact.
+If there are SPAs associated with contacts on the account, there is a field for each such SPA that stores the relationship between that SPA and the contact.
 The field itself stores the identifier of the item of that SPA.

 For example, the field `PARENT_ID_153` — relationship with the SPA `entityTypeId=153`.
 It stores the identifier of the item of that SPA associated with the current contact ||
 |#

-**Fields for linking with external data sources**
+**Fields for connections with external data sources**

 If the contact is created by an external system, then:
 - the field `ORIGINATOR_ID` stores the string identifier of that system